engmohamadsamer-netizen/Oxivar-Ai/README.md

 # 🎬 Demo

-*A short workflow demonstration GIF will be added soon.*
+*A short demo GIF showcasing the workflow will be added in a future update.*

 ---